johnwhittenstudio/project-4/README.md

 ## Contact Information

-_If you encounter any issues with this site, please contact John at [johnwhitten.studio@gmail.com](mailto:johnwhitten.studio@gmail.com)_
+_If you encounter any issues with this site, please contact John Whitten at [johnwhitten.studio@gmail.com](mailto:johnwhitten.studio@gmail.com)_